cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/video.md

 ## Text and link defaults

-These are approved by the Office of the Governor, so do not deviate from them without checking with a product lead first.
+These are approved by the Office of the Governor, so do not deviate from them without checking with a product manager first.

 ### PSA